 A gay TV icon that did result in a reunion was the much-loved Will & Grace.
 Eric McCormack starred as the titular Will for eight seasons before going on a ten-year hiatus.
 Although the actor’s name might not automatically ring any bells, his iconic character visited family living rooms all over the country.

 Another actor that’s remained in TV and indie titles, he reunited with Will & Grace costar, Debra Messing in her gone-too-soon detective comedy, The Mysteries of Laura.
-Luckily, we now get to see them reunite every week in the highly-anticipated return of Will & Grace.
+Luckily, we got to see them reunite every week in the highly-anticipated return of Will & Grace.